keithnoguchi/async-mq/README.md

 }
 ```

-Here are the producer side data structures.  `ASCIIGenerator` and `FlatBufferPrinter`,
+Here are the producer side of the structures:
-`ProducerExt` concrete type:

 ```sh
 struct ASCIIGenerator {